Broden94/byte-blast/Assets/Docs/TechnicalDesignDocument.md

 For example, say there are two methods: ShowPauseMenu() and HidePauseMenu().
 ShowPauseMenu() is subscribed to the event OnPause while HidePauseMenu() is subscribed to the event OnPlay.
 The pause button triggers the OnPause event, which will then broadcast it to the class that handles the ShowPauseMenu() method as well as any other classes that have methods subscribed to the OnPause event.
 In the same way, the exit button in the pause menu triggers the OnPlay event, which will then broadcast it to the class that handles the HidePauseMenu() method and any other classes whose methods are subscribed to the OnPlay event.

 Handling events this way will execute multiple methods from a variety of classes, thus allowing ease of tracking.
 Using an event handler also helps with controlling state machines.

+As of 11/17, the project will implement the observer design pattern.
+If time allows it, shifting to a pub-sub event bus is desirable.

 ## Character Classes